 And–as always–we are grateful for your support.
 In case you missed it earlier, here’s how we feel about our amazing fans.

-We’ve heard from some educators that they want to be able use Haiku Deck with their students, but are concerned by the recommended age rating.
+We’ve heard from some educators that they want to be able use Haiku Deck with their students, but are concerned by the recommended age rating in iTunes.
 Here’s the story.

-When you create a Haiku Deck, our app combs through more than 35 million Creative Commons licensed images that were tagged with keywords when they were posted on the Internet.
+When you create a Haiku Deck, our app combs through more than 40 million Creative Commons licensed images that were tagged with keywords when they were posted on the Internet.
 Our goal is to bring back beautiful and relevant pictures to accompany your words.
 Some photo sources have filters to prevent inappropriate content from being returned in the results.
 Whenever possible, we use these filters.
-We’re also working on ways to prevent inappropriate words from being searched at all.
-That said, the problem is more complex than preventing younger users from doing inappropriate searches.
-Photos are sometimes tagged by the photographer in unpredictable ways.
-For example, you could search for a word like “green” and come up with a photo of a nude body painted green.

 It’s sad to reflect on the fact that one of our icons has been gone for a full year.
 But this gem of a Haiku Deck, created by one of our fans, made us smile.
 Just six powerful quotes, beautifully paired with images:

 The following guest post is by Dr. Michelle Mazur, award-winning speaker, author, and speech coach.
 Recently we noticed that she had used Haiku Deck to create a slidecast to complement her blog, “Relationally Speaking.”
 We invited her to share how she did it, and she very generously related her experience and a few tips.

 Haiku Deck: How do you use slidecasts on your site?